 Another important ingredient for the perfect Ragù is time, because only after simmering for several hours does the sauce develop all of its aromas and becomes tender and creamy and a real pleasure!
 If you don’t have the patience you can accelerate the cooking time in my Instant Pot recipe below.

 Of course, the original recipe is also interpreted in many ways in Italy with each Italian Nonna has her own recipe.
 If you ask Italians how to prepare the perfect Ragù, the answer is most likely always: “Come lo fa la mamma” (“How mum does it”).

-Instant pot recipe: Sear carrots and celery, remove, then fry the hamburger meat and bacon meat, drain.
-Add the tomatoes and garlic slivers.
-Combine vegetable and meat mixture in Instant pot, seal, and set the unit to HIGH pressure for 20 minutes.
+Instant pot recipe: fry the bacon till brown and add the hamburger meat, drain and remove.
+Sear carrots celery and onions.
+Add back the hamburger meat, fried bacon and combine with vegetable, 1 can of tomatoes in Instant pot with, add a cup of water, seal.
+Set the unit to HIGH pressure for 20 minutes (or meat/stew function).
 Quick release.
 Switch the Instant Pot to the lowest heat sauté setting and bring to a bubble.
 Simmer, uncovered, for 5-10 minutes, stirring often, until the sauce is thickened to your desired consistency.
 Stir in milk or heavy cream and the wine.
 Season to taste with salt and pepper, nutmeg